Simulation-based Credit Analytics: Managing tail risk and uncertainty

-An alternative approach to Mortgage and Consumer Lending credit loss and performance forecasting
+An alternative approach to Financial Services credit loss and performance forecasting

 There are times when historical data is not sufficiently predictive.
 Certainly, the pandemic is an example of a sudden change causing historical credit data to lack predictability.
-Also, future trends like Environmental, Social, and Governance ("ESG") are expected to have significant impact on lending volumes, credit risk, and profitability.
-Yet no one knows exactly how and when ESG will impact Mortgage and Consumer Lending businesses.
+Russia's recent Ukraine attack is another.
+Also, future trends like Environmental, Social, and Governance ("ESG") are expected to have a significant impact on lending volumes, credit risk, and profitability.
+Yet no one knows exactly how and when ESG will impact Financial Services businesses.
 Changes like these are reverberating through our economy with many unknown effects.
 Change is only accelerating.
 This uncertainty tests those responsible for forecasting the future.
-The uncertainty environment challenges those responsible for credit loss estimation and providing accurate inputs to the Allowance for Credit Loss (ACL), loan pricing, loan decisions, and a wide variety of financial services analytical needs.
+The uncertain environment challenges those responsible for credit loss estimation and providing accurate inputs to the Allowance for Credit Loss (ACL), loan pricing, loan decisions, and a wide variety of financial services analytical needs.

 The primary article sections are organized as follows:

 Simulation-based credit analytics: Background and the impact of uncertainty on credit data

 Simulation-based credit analytics: The credit forecasting under uncertainty approach

 Conclusion, Appendix, and Notes

 Please note: In remarks presented in 2022, OCC Acting Comptroller Michael Hsu commented on increasing tail risks.